When you decide to sound proof your windows, the critical step to getting the sound reduction results you want is down to the right glass selection.

 This is why it’s important to have the necessary noise reduction amount assessed for each room of your property.

 The goal is to figure out what is the best acoustic double glazing unit for each room, rather than just choosing the type of glass with the best sound dampening properties overall.
-With acoustic glass, the best performing and often, most expensive option, is not necessarily the most ideal type of glass for a specific space.
+Acoustic glass, the best performing and often, the most expensive option, is not necessarily the most ideal type of glass for a specific space.

 What is the optimal choice is the best value IGU component combination that is capable of meeting the noise reduction needs of a room.
 Often using laminated glass for high performance acoustic double glazing units, along with air space and the right thickness of a second glaze of standard glass, yields impressive results for high priority rooms like bedrooms and those facing busy streets.